literalplus/minotopiacore/CONTRIBUTING.md

 For JSON chat messages, please stick with the Spigot chat API.
 Use XYC's improved `XyComponentBuilder` instead of Spigot's `ComponentBuilder` - It provides extra utility methods and more readable syntax.

+Prefer `com.google.common.base.Preconditions` over Apache's `Validate`.
+When using them at the start of a method to check arguments and/or state, put a blank line after all precondition checks.

 # Command help messages

 Command help messages must follow a consistent style.
 That style is as follows for MTC: